nicolexxuu/SNPAAMapper-Python/README.md

 - The pipeline accepts a VCF input file in tab-delimited format and processes the vcf input file containing all cases (G5, lowFreq, and novel)
 - The variant mapping step allows users to select whether they want to report the base pair distance between each identified intron variant and its nearby exon
-- Compatibility with VCF files called by different SAMTools versions (0.1.18 and older) or generated using SAMTools with two or three samples
+- Compatibility with VCF files called by different SAMTools versions (0.1.18 and older) and/or generated using SAMTools with two or three samples
 -  The spreadsheet result file contains full protein sequences for both reference and alternative alleles, which makes it easier for downstream protein structure/function analysis tools to use

 ## Requirements